Amazon Elastic File System sample for Amazon CodeBuild - Amazon CodeBuild

 Data in transit for your file system is encrypted.
 To encrypt data in transit using a different image, see Encrypting data in transit.

-This sample covers the three high-level steps required to use Amazon EFS with Amazon CodeBuild:
+The sample covers the four high-level steps required to use Amazon EFS with Amazon CodeBuild.
+They are:

 1. Create a virtual private cloud (VPC) in your Amazon account.